This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 While there are simply too many different kinds of rare coins to consider here, let’s look at 9 of the rarest coins many coin collectors love to chase after.

-9 Of The Rarest U.S. Coins
+The Top 9 Rarest U.S. Coins

 Again, there are many, many different types of coins that collectors, numismatists, and others consider rare.
-But let’s look at 9 of the most popular rare coins that always are in demand.

 1909-S VDB Lincoln Cent

-Perhaps the one coin both coin collectors and non-collectors both know about is the 1909-S VDB Lincoln cent.
-While 484,000 were made (and thus there really are very many around), there are simply way too many more people who want this coin than there are remaining specimens.
+While 484,000 were made (and thus, there really are many of these coins around), there are simply way too many more people who want this coin than there are remaining specimens.

-Values have risen considerably in recent years.
-It’s now gotten to the point where you have to expect to spend at least $1,000 for even a very worn piece that hasn’t been cleaned or damaged.
-Uncirculated specimens are worth around $2,000 to $3,000 and up.
-People will shell out hundreds of dollars even for corroded examples of this famous coin.
+It has now gotten to the point where you can expect to spend at least $1,000 for even a very worn example that hasn’t been cleaned or damaged.

 1943 Bronze Lincoln Cent

-The U.S. was making steel pennies in 1943 to save copper for the war effort.
-But the U.S. mint apparently still had some copper coin blanks on hand when they accidentally minted about 40 bronze examples of the 1943 cent.
+But… the U.S. mint apparently still had some copper coin blanks on hand when they accidentally minted about 40 bronze examples of the 1943 cent.

 The 1943 bronze cent has shown up in circulation on extremely rare occasions over the decades.
-All examples are extremely valuable, bringing in around $100,000 or more in recent years.

 1913 Liberty Nickel

-While not a regular-issue coin, the 1913 Liberty nickel is the stuff of some coin collectors’ dreams.
-Just 5 of these coins were made, and on the rare occasion that they go to auction, they draw big-time attention and sell for ever-increasing amounts.
-One recently sold for $3.7 million!
+Just 5 of these coins were made, and on the rare occasion that they happen to go to auction, they draw big-time attention and sell for ever-increasing amounts.

 1916-D Mercury Dime

 The 1916-D Mercury dime is a rarity along the same lines as the 1909-S VDB Lincoln cent.
-A key issue for collectors of the series, 264,000 1916-D Mercury dimes were made.
-There simply aren’t enough 1916-D Mercury dimes to go to all the coin collectors who want them!

 Buying a 1916-D Mercury dime means paying at least $1,000 (more or less) for an example that’s well worn but not damaged.